plxtra/plxtra.github.io/src/content/docs/using/deploy/guides/docker-standalone.md

 ---
-title: "Deploy Guide: Linux VPS"
+title: "Deploy Guide: Docker Standalone"
 ---

 A Linux Virtual Private Server (VPS) is an ideal environment in which to host a standalone installation of Plxtra.
 There are many suppliers to choose from with a large range of options and quick access.
 Suitable instances are priced from approximately $20 (USD) per month depending on your location.